dmeehan1968/SQSBench/README.md

 Even within test different poller types, there is latitude for fine tuning the poller configuration, so you may well want to run more than one test for each poller type so you can see the effects.

+NB: The producer is only enabled if there is at least one test enabled.

 ```typescript
 tests: [